Navy Special Warfare Boat Operator

 The Naval Special Warfare Combatant-Craft Crewman (SWCC) program evolved from the PT boats Sailors of WWII and the "Brown Water Navy" of Vietnam.
 They are specially trained to conduct and support Special Operations missions in a maritime environment and work primarily with Naval Special Warfare Sea, Air, and Land Teams (SEAL).

-Special Warfare Boat Operator (SB)
+Special Warfare Boat Operator job description

 Special Warfare Boat Operators support and perform maritime Special Operations in open ocean, littoral, and riverine environments.
 They provide maritime insertion and extraction of Special Operations Forces (SOF) and others.